For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Stop eating junk food

 A cupboard full of crisps and a Domino's pizza delivered to your door might sound like the best option when you're on the sofa after a hard day.
-But, it's not the best for your waistline (or your wallet).
+But, it's not the best for your health (or your wallet).

 On the other hand, having a healthy, balanced diet can help you feel much better.
 It can also improve your energy levels.